Aczone Gel 7.5% is a powerful medicine to treat your acne, but is gentle on your skin!

 Step 1: Wash the affected area with a mild, gentile, non-soap cleanser such as a Cetpahil cleanser.
 Avoid harsh astringents and scrubs.

 Step 2: Pat dry with a soft towel to remove excess water.
 Never rub harshly.

 Step 3: Apply a pea-size amount of Gel.
 Spread a thin film evenly over the entire face, avoiding the eyes, lips, angles of the nose, and mucous membranes.
 Try not to touch the treated areas.
 Aczone™ Gel can also be used on the trunk as well as the face.

 Step 4: Wash your hands

 With proper care and treatment, acne can be controlled and scarring may be prevented.
 Use Aczone™ Gel exactly as prescribed.
-Applying excessive amounts or using the formulation more than twice a day will not produce better results and may cause severe redness, peeling and discomfort.
+Applying excessive amounts or using the formulation more than once a day will not produce better results and may cause severe redness, peeling and discomfort.

 WHAT HAPPENS IF I MISS A DAY?
 CAN I JUST USE MORE Aczone™ GEL THE NEXT DAY?

-Aczone™ Gel is formulated for twice-daily use.
-It works best and has the lowest risk of possible side effects if used only twice daily and “less is more.”
+Aczone™ Gel 7.5% is formulated for once-daily use.
+It works best and has the lowest risk of possible side effects if used only once daily and “less is more.”
 Use only a pea sized drop.
 Apply the missed dose as soon as you remember.
 But if it is almost time for your next dose, wait until then to apply the medicine and skip the missed dose.
 Do NOT use extra medicine to make up for the missed dose.
 If you miss a day do not use larger amounts the next day as this increases the risk of irritation and will not speed up the healing process.

 DOES Aczone™ GEL WORK WELL ON DARK SKIN?